ma3wahee/hopping-particle-simulation-/README.md

 # hopping-particle-simulation-

 # background-
 This project is inspired by the direct reading program based on the paper authored by Lauren K. Williams (2022)

 this paper talks about:

-    - catalan numbers
+    -catalan numbers
-the combinatorics of hopping particles
+    - the combinatorics of hopping particles
     - positivity in markov chains